Preparing For Student Loan Repayment

 Here’s a brief rundown of the different repayment plans available:

-All borrowers are eligible for the Standard Repayment Plan; payments are fixed and will be made over a ten-year period.
+1. Standard Repayment Plan: All borrowers are eligible for this plan; payments are fixed and will be made over a ten-year period.
 You’ll usually pay less over time than on other plans but if you’re seeking Public Service Loan Forgiveness (PSLF) this is NOT a good option for you.

-All borrowers are eligible for the Graduated Repayment Plan; payments are lower at first and then increase every two years over a ten-year period.
+1. Graduated Repayment Plan: All borrowers are eligible for this plan; payments are lower at first and then increase every two years over a ten-year period.
 This is a good option if you want smaller payments up front, but keep in mind you’ll pay more in interest than with the standard plan.

-If you’re a Direct Loan Borrower, you must have more than $30,000 in outstanding Direct Loans to be eligible for the Extended Repayment Plan.
-Payments may be fixed or graduated, and will be paid over a 25 year period.
+1. Extended Repayment Plan: If you’re a Direct Loan Borrower, you must have more than $30,000 in outstanding Direct Loans to be eligible.
+Payments may be fixed or graduated, and will be paid over a 25-year period.
 Your monthly payments will be lower but you’ll pay more in interest than with the first two plans.

 Each plan has it’s own eligibility constraints, involves an application process, and requires you to recertify your income and family size annually.